archi-max/AternosFiles/README.md

   you can see this tutorial for installation: https://selenium-python.readthedocs.io/installation.html

 # Usage
-1. Set username and password for logging in with gmail
+1. In collector.py, Set username and password for logging in with gmail
+2. Change the time according to yout internet speed.
+3. Run the code

 NOTE: It only works with google logging in, If you want without google message me or put it in issues.
 If i get enough requests I will add the code